viponpoint/Home-Detection-Lab/README.md

 ### Home-Detection-Lab

-#### Introduction
+### Introduction

-Building a home detection lab is an excellent way to gain practical experience in cybersecurity.
-This project involves setting up a virtual environment with a Windows 10 machine and a Kali Linux machine, installing and configuring necessary tools like Splunk and Sysmon on the Windows machine, and conducting simulated attacks to detect malware activity.
-This setup helps in understanding how to generate and analyze telemetry data to detect malicious activities on a target system.
+This project outlines the creation of a basic home detection lab for cybersecurity training.
+The lab setup involves installing VirtualBox to create virtual machines, configuring a Windows 10 machine with Splunk and Sysmon for monitoring, and setting up a Kali Linux machine as an attacker.
+By simulating attacks and monitoring telemetry data, the lab provides hands-on experience in detecting and analyzing malicious activities using Splunk.

-#### Objectives
+### Objectives

-1. **Setup Virtual Environment:** Install and configure VirtualBox to create isolated virtual machines.
+1. **Set Up Virtual Environment:** Install VirtualBox and create virtual machines for Windows 10 and Kali Linux.
-2. **Install and Configure Windows 10:** Set up Windows 10 as the target machine with Splunk and Sysmon.
-3. **Install and Configure Kali Linux:** Set up Kali Linux as the attacker machine.
+2. **Configure Network:** Ensure secure communication between virtual machines using an internal network.
-4. **Simulate Attacks:** Use Kali Linux to scan and attack the Windows 10 machine.
+3. **Simulate Attacks:** Use Kali Linux to conduct network scans and deploy custom malware on the Windows 10 machine.
-5. **Detect and Analyze Malware:** Monitor and detect malicious activities on Windows 10 using Splunk.
+4. **Monitor and Detect:** Utilize Splunk and Sysmon on the Windows 10 machine to detect and analyze malicious activities.
+5. **Enhance Skills:** Develop practical skills in setting up and managing virtual labs, using cybersecurity tools, and performing threat detection.

-#### Skills Learned
+### Skills Learned

-- Setting up and managing virtual machines using VirtualBox.
+- Setting up and configuring virtual machines using VirtualBox.
-- Installing and configuring Windows 10 and Kali Linux.
+- Installing and configuring Windows 10 and Kali Linux for cybersecurity purposes.
-- Installing and configuring Splunk and Sysmon for security monitoring.
+- Using Splunk and Sysmon for monitoring and detecting malicious activities.
+- Creating and deploying custom malware using MSFvenom and Metasploit.
-- Performing network scans and simulating attacks using Nmap and custom malware.
+- Conducting network scans and exploiting vulnerabilities with Nmap and Metasploit.
-- Analyzing telemetry data to detect and respond to security threats.

-#### Tools Used
+### Tools Used

-- **VirtualBox:** For creating and managing virtual machines.
+- **VirtualBox:** Virtualization software to create and manage virtual machines.
-- **Windows 10:** As the target machine.
+- **Windows 10:** Operating system for the target machine.
-- **Kali Linux:** As the attacker machine.
+- **Kali Linux:** Operating system for the attacker machine.
-- **Splunk:** For collecting and analyzing security data.
+- **Splunk:** Security information and event management (SIEM) tool for monitoring and analyzing telemetry data.
-- **Sysmon:** For enhanced logging and monitoring on Windows.
+- **Sysmon:** Windows system service for logging system events.
-- **Nmap:** For network scanning and reconnaissance.
+- **Nmap:** Network scanning tool for discovering open ports.
-- **Custom Malware:** For simulating a real-world attack.
+- **MSFvenom and Metasploit:** Tools for creating and deploying custom malware.

-#### Steps Taken
+### Steps Taken

 1. **Install VirtualBox:**
-   - Download and install VirtualBox from the official website.
+   - Download and install VirtualBox on the host machine.
-   - Ensure VirtualBox is up to date.

-2. **Create Virtual Machines:**
+   - Create a new virtual machine for Windows 10 and another for Kali Linux.

+2. **Install Windows 10:**
-   - **Windows 10 VM:** Install Windows 10 as a virtual machine.
+   - Install Windows 10 on the first virtual machine.
-     - Allocate sufficient resources (RAM, CPU, storage).
+   - Install Splunk and configure it for monitoring.
+   - Install Sysmon to log system events and send data to Splunk.

+3. **Install Kali Linux:**
-   - **Kali Linux VM:** Install Kali Linux as a virtual machine.
+   - Install Kali Linux on the second virtual machine.
-     - Allocate sufficient resources and configure networking.

-3. **Configure Networking:**
-   - Set both virtual machines to use a Host-Only Adapter to ensure they can communicate without affecting the host machine.
+   - Configure both virtual machines to use an internal network to ensure secure communication.

+4. **Network Configuration:**
+   - Ensure that the internal network setup prevents any potential infection of the host machine.
-   - Verify network connectivity between Windows 10 and Kali Linux.
+   - Verify that Windows 10 and Kali Linux can communicate with each other over the internal network.

-4. **Install Windows 10:**
-   - Complete the installation process and disable Windows Defender to avoid interference.
-   - Update Windows 10 to the latest version.

-5. **Install Splunk on Windows 10:**
-   - Download and install Splunk from the official website.
-   - Configure Splunk to start on boot and set up basic logging.

-6. **Install Sysmon on Windows 10:**
-   - Download Sysmon from the Sysinternals website.
-   - Install Sysmon with a configuration file to enable detailed logging of system events.

-7. **Install Kali Linux:**
-   - Complete the installation process and update Kali Linux.

-8. **Simulate Attacks:**
+5. **Conduct Network Scan:**
-   - Use Nmap from Kali Linux to scan the Windows 10 machine for open ports.
-Port 3389 was discovered opened on my Windows 10 machine
+   - Use Nmap from Kali Linux to scan the Windows 10 machine and discover open ports.
+   - After the scan, it was discovered that port 3389 (Remote Desktop Protocol) is open on Windows 10.

+6. **Disable Windows Defender:**
-   - Developed a custom malware executable and ran it on the Windows 10 machine.
+   - Temporarily disable Windows Defender on the Windows 10 machine to allow malware execution.

-9. **Monitor and Detect:**
+7. **Create and Deploy Malware:**
+   - Use MSFvenom to create custom malware with the payload `windows/x64/meterpreter_reverse_tcp`.
+   - Start Metasploit's msfconsole on Kali Linux and set up the multi/handler to receive the reverse TCP connection.

+8. **Simulate Attack:**
-   - Use Splunk on Windows 10 to collect and analyze logs generated by Sysmon.
+   - Execute the malware on the Windows 10 machine.
-   - Look for indicators of the Nmap scan and malware execution in the Splunk logs.
+   - Monitor and detect the malware execution in Splunk using the telemetry data provided by Sysmon.

-10. **Analyze Results:**
-    - Identify key telemetry data indicating the presence of an attack.
-    - Document the findings and understand how Splunk and Sysmon can be used to detect such activities.

-#### Conclusion
+### Conclusion

-This home detection lab project provides hands-on experience in setting up a secure virtual environment, simulating cyber attacks, and detecting malicious activities using Splunk and Sysmon.
-By following these steps, one gains a deeper understanding of how to monitor, analyze, and respond to security threats effectively.
-This foundational knowledge is essential for aspiring cybersecurity professionals to develop robust security monitoring and incident response capabilities.
+By setting up a basic home detection lab, this project provides a comprehensive hands-on experience in configuring virtual environments, simulating cyber attacks, and detecting malicious activities.
+The integration of Splunk and Sysmon on a Windows 10 machine allows for effective monitoring and analysis, while the use of Kali Linux as an attacker machine facilitates realistic attack simulations.
+This lab setup not only enhances practical cybersecurity skills but also underscores the importance of continuous monitoring and proactive threat detection in securing digital environments.